chris-wood/base-drafts/draft-ietf-quic-tls.md

 ~~~

 This is substantially smaller than the limit for AEAD_AES_128_GCM.
 However,
-for consistency, this document uses the larger of the two -- 2^54 -- for both.
+this document recommends that the smaller limit from AEAD_AES_128_GCM also
+apply to AEAD_AES_256_GCM.

 # Analysis of AEAD_AES_128_CCM Usage Limits {#ccm-bounds}